Glossary of Terms

 - DID Document

-- A JSON document associated with a DID that contains metadata about the DID, such as cryptographic public keys and service endpoints, enabling trustworthy interactions.
+- A JSON document associated with a DID containing metadata, cryptographic public keys, and service endpoints.

 - Digital Footprint